 Well, New Zealand can make that dream a reality, thanks to a plethora of seafood festivals throughout the country and right the way through the year.
 Oysters, mussels, crayfish and more are always on offer in some of the most beautiful parts of the country.

-First on the calendar is the Coromandel Seafood Festival on 6 May.
+If you're looking for seafood in a sublime location, then the Coromandel Seafood Festival is the place to be.
 With its pristine waters, the Coromandel Harbour is renowned for its mussel and oyster farms, as well as being a great place to haul out your line and catch some fish.
 The festival held in Coromandel Town is a favourite with locals and visitors for its down to earth and get involved approach.
-The programme for 2017 will include a fishing competition, oyster and mussel shucking, food demonstrations, live local bands, fish filleting demonstrations, and local cafés and restaurants showcasing all kinds of seafood.
+The programme includes a fishing competition, oyster and mussel shucking, food demonstrations, live music, fish filleting demonstrations, and local cafés and restaurants showcasing all kinds of seafood.

 Once you've had a taste of oysters, it's time to try scallops in The Coromandel.
-One of New Zealand’s most popular seafood events, the Whitianga Scallop Festival will see 60 food stalls turning out mouth-watering dishes.
+One of New Zealand’s most popular seafood events, the Whitianga Scallop Festival usually features up to 60 food stalls turning out mouth-watering dishes.
 Entertainment from famous New Zealand performers and seafood cooking demonstrations by iconic NZ chefs help round out the exceptional scallop celebration.

 Here you'll find legendary southern clams, crayfish, fresh fish, New Zealand green lipped mussels, whitebait, craft beer, Central Otago wine, fish touch tanks, kids games and story time, live local music, cooking demonstrations, free buses… the list goes on.